davyker/six-card-triple-flop-odds/README.md

 ## Disclaimer

 Do whatever you want with this code.
-No warranties, use at your own risk, don't blame me if you lose money playing this ridiculous poker variant.
+Use at your own risk, don't blame me if you lose money playing this ridiculous poker variant.